Saudi women don't need abayas - cleric

-Saudi women should not have to wear long robes, top cleric says
+Saudi women should not have to wear abaya robes, top cleric says

 Saudi women should not have to wear the abaya, a long loose-fitting robe used to cover their bodies in public, a top religious cleric has said.